Marjolein-Kasman-de-Jong/coffeeroasters/README.md

 * View the optimal layout for each page depending on their device's screen size
 * See hover states for all interactive elements throughout the site
-* Make selections to create a coffee subscription and see an order summary modal of their choices (details provided below)
+* Make selections to create a coffee subscription and see an order summary modal of their choices

-### Expected bahaviour
+### Expected behaviour

 The interactive subscription page has a number of specific behaviours, which are listed below: